tgross35/mariadb-udf-blog/rust-udf-blog.md

 Extensions to MariaDB can be written in anything that can produce a compiled dynamic library, which is typically C or C++ (the same languages the server itself is written in).
-There is absolutely nothing incorrect with this current approach, but being able to write them in Rust has some advantages:
+There is absolutely nothing wrong with this current approach, but being able to write them in Rust has some advantages:

-* Protection from the most common [CWE]s (with the focus being on overread/overwrite, use after free, null dereference)
+* Protection from the most common relevant [CWE]s is guaranteed at compile time (specifically overread/overwrite, use after free, null dereference, and race conditions)
-* Type safety can be leveraged to enforce code _correctness_
+* Type safety can be leveraged to enforce code correctness
-* RAII prevents memory leaks.
-Rust's implementation is somewhat more straightforward than in C++
+* RAII prevents memory leaks (similar to C++, but Rust's implementation is somewhat more straightforward)
-* API is documentation
 * Incredible toolchain; `cargo` is Rust's default build and dependency management system, which ships with every release.
 Out of the box, you get:
   * Compiling (`cargo check` / `cargo build`)
   * Linting (`cargo clippy`)
   * Testing (`cargo test`, alias `cargo t`)
-  * Documentation (`cargo doc`, usually `cargo doc --document-private-items --open`)
+  * Documentation (`cargo doc`, usually `cargo doc --document-private-items --open` for libraries)
   * Dependency management (configured in `Cargo.toml`)

-Databases, being a foundation of internet connectivity are at the intersection of security and performance: any lag may noticibly reduce user experience, but security issues like buffer overreads may mean compromising or leaking user data.
+Databases, being a foundation of internet connectivity, are at the intersection of security and performance: any lag may noticibly reduce user experience, but security issues like buffer overreads may mean compromising or leaking user data.
 This is a niche that Rust is _particularly_ well adapted to.